Testing, Release, and Security Lifecycle

 Pivotal uses established processes to track, disclose, and remediate vulnerabilities in Pivotal Platform and related dependent components.
 This section explains how Pivotal identifies vulnerabilities and implements fixes for them.

 Pivotal has an established process to track and patch vulnerabilities in software dependencies and Pivotal Platform software.
-Additionally, pivotal.io/security describes a responsible disclosure process for reporting vulnerabilities identified in Pivotal software by third parties.
+Additionally, the Pivotal Application Security Team page describes a responsible disclosure process for reporting vulnerabilities identified in Pivotal software by third parties.

 Pivotal uses multiple methods to identify security vulnerabilities in Pivotal software and dependencies internally, including: